Languages of Honduras: Garifuna language

+Miskito

+The Miskitos are a mixed-race ethnic group with their own language, occupying part of the territory of Honduras and Nicaragua.

+Pech language

+They call themselves "Pech" which means "people," a term that is used to refer only to them; for the rest of the population they use the terms pech-akuá (the other people) or bulá that means ladino.

-Tawahka or sumo language
+Tawahka or Sumo language

 According to studies consulted, the Tawahka language and the Misquita are quite similar in their morphological and syntactic structure, although they do not have much lexicon in common.
 Both languages belong to the group macro-chibcha, linguistic group of South American origin.
 It is assumed that in very distant dates the ancestors of the Tawahkas, Misquitos and the branches (another related group), emigrated from what is now Colombia passing through the isthmus of Panama.
 The Tawahkas call their language Twanka, which shows a similarity to the name that, at the beginning of the seventeenth century, the Spaniards gave the Indians of the Guayape-Guayambre area: tahuajcas.

 The mother tongue of this town is Tawahka, but they also speak Miskito and Spanish, although they still have some difficulty speaking Spanish.

+Tol language

+Spoken by Tolupans in La Montaña de la Flor reservation in Francisco Morazán Department.
+Tol used to be spoken from the Río Ulúa in the west, to modern-day Trujillo in the east, and to the Río Sulaco in the inland south.
+Related to Jicaque.

+Extinct Indigenous languages

-Tolupan language
+Jicaquean language

+Was spoken around El Palmar, Cortés Department, near Chamelecón.
+Related to Tolupan.